How to build a Raspberry Pi APRS Tracker using Direwolf

 Ublox GPS caveat #

-If using a UBlox-based GPS puck, modify the dw-start.sh script and append the following before Direwolf is started.
-It will reset the GPS device state prior to starting Direwolf.
+If using a UBlox-based GPS puck, modify the dw-start.sh script and append the following before Dire Wolf is started.
+It will reset the GPS device state prior to starting Dire Wolf.

 ubxtool -p RESET

-The reason for this is because of an issue with the UBlox-based GPS puck I used not updating past the first location lock.
+This ā€œfixā€ is because of an issue with the UBlox-based GPS puck I used not updating past the first location lock.
 This issue took me days to diagnose and pin down a bandaid fix for.
-It is optional to include it in the command above here, so if you’re not using a UBlox-based GPS device your mileage may vary.
+It is optional to include it in the command above here so if youā€™re not using a UBlox-based GPS device your mileage may vary.

 Hardening #